Email marketing

 Fifth week of May

-Memorial Day is an official American holiday spread, celebrated on the last Monday of May.
-Observed since 1868, it is a date to mourn and celebrate US Military personnel who died in service.
+Memorial Day is an official American holiday, celebrated on the last Monday of May.

-On Memorial Day, brands with military affinities go for patriotic themes, flags, and encouragement messages.
+On Memorial Day, brands with military affiliations go for patriotic themes, flags, and encouragement messages.
 But many companies just honor the date with a coupon: a Memorial Day Sale.

-Memorial Day promotions also have the perfect timing to warm consumers up for Father’s Day, in June.
+Memorial Day promotions also have the perfect timing to help kick off Father’s Day in June.

 Cutter and Buck email marketing with a 30% Off Memorial Day Sale